json-schema-org/community/programs/implementers/templates/socialmedia-promotion.md

 ### Twitter Template

-🎉🎉 We are so excited to announce the last addition to the JSON Schema Implementations page!
+🎉🎉 We are so excited to announce the latest addition to the JSON Schema Implementations page!

 ------- is a ------- by ------